jmoenig/Snap/DEVLOG.md

     * new "binary data from (url) type (webIDL)" reporter in the web-services library
     * new "a new clone of 'Turtle sprite'" feature - makes a new temporary Turtle sprite that does not inherit anything
     * export vector pen trails as embroidery files (experimental)
+    * pixels library: new "grayscales of (costume)" reporter
 * **Notable Changes:**
     * the "change by" command for variables is now hyperized and even recursively mutates (!) data
     * splitting a LISP-formatted text by "blocks" returns a block-syntax tree